$175 per person.

 Aid Station 3 WATER STOP ONLY: Johnson Lane – Mile 31.4

 This aid station is a basic water stop, at the end of the first timing segment.
 You can quickly refill your bottle if you need to, and keep on riding; the next (full) aid station is just a little under 10 miles away.

 At the intersection of Genoa Lane and Jacks Valley Road stands Mormon Station State Historic Park.
 We’ve positioned an aid station here at the park to give you a chance to take a load off, grab some grub and down a cold one or two (sorry no beer yet, just water and hydration mix).
 The fare is simple, but there to give you the energy you’ll need to make that final push.
 Find some shade in the park, catch up with your buddies and get ready for round 2.
 Canyon will have mechanical support for all riders here, and Floyd’s of Leadville will be offering some entertainment too!

 Aid Station 5 WATER STOP ONLY: Clear Creek Trailhead BOTTOM – Mile 48.3 (Long course only)

-If you’re taking the express route skip this station (it's up the trail anyway).
-For those doing the Clear Creek Segment, this is a chance to fill a water bottle before you start trigger timing chips.
+This is a chance to fill a water bottle before you start trigger timing chips.
 It's high elevation, you need to stay hydrated, so fill any bottles you emptied on the 7 mile sprint up Jacks Valley and get ready for that HERO CLIMB.